CohanR/Phosphenogram/README.md

 The browser version (simillar to the desktop version) allows users to configure:

-* drawing-window width and height;
+* drawing window width and height
-* physical monitor dimensions;
+* physical monitor dimensions
-* viewing distance;
+* viewing distance
-* brush size;
+* brush size
-* background colour;
+* background colour
-* uploaded still image or GIF background;
+* uploaded still image or GIF background (usefull if you are testing neurophtamological disorders e.g., Visual Snow syndrome or Charles Bonnet)
-* quadrant-line visibility;
+* quadrant line visibility
-* quadrant-line colour, width, and opacity;
+* quadrant line colour, width, and opacity
-* participant, session, and condition labels.
+* participant, session, and condition labels

-The current browser version also includes fullscreen drawing mode so the participant can first enter the display parameters and then draw in a less distracting fullscreen interface.
+The current browser version also includes fullscreen drawing mode so the participant or resaercher can first enter the display parameters and then draw in a less distracting fullscreen interface.

 ---